Ultimate guide to travel vaccinations

 • have any allergies

-Where to get travel vaccines?
+Where do I get travel vaccinations?

 If you have records of previous vaccinations for travelling abroad, let your doctor know.

-The next step is to find out if your GP is signed up to offer free NHS travel vaccinations; some vaccines aren’t free and available on the NHS.
+The next step is to find out if your GP is signed up to offer free NHS travel vaccinations: some vaccines aren’t free and available on the NHS.

 How much are travel vaccinations?

-The amount your travel vaccinations cost depends on which country you’re travelling to and the diseases you need vaccination against.
-Some are freely available on the NHS, whereas others have a cost.
+The cost of travel vaccines depends on which country you’re travelling to and the diseases you need vaccinating against.

 If your vaccinations aren’t available on the NHS, ask your doctor for the following details: